 Hi, everyone!
 Wishing everyone a Happy New Year and yet another welcome to the final leg of the Summer 2018 travel series!
 After a relaxing month in Hong Kong, it was time to head back to New York.
-Given the fact that I usually land at JFK, I decided to fly to Newark this time primarily due to the fact that CX is currently serving the route using the Airbus A350-900, and this is the first time I'll be experiencing this aircraft on a long-haul flight!
-So, I was pretty excited to try it out!!
+Given the fact that I usually land at JFK, I decided to fly to Newark this time primarily due to the fact that CX is currently serving the route using the Airbus A350-900 (which I was quite excited about), and that flights to JFK were full to capacity as I was yet again going through a redemption booking.
+On the bright side, this is the first time I'll be experiencing flying on the A350 on a long-haul flight!

 Booking this flight was quite easy, although there were a few seats available from when I bought the ticket, but I was able to get everything done within a matter of minutes.
 Nevertheless, I hope all of you enjoy reading this report.